Emotional Eating 10 min read

 Evidence-Based Strategies

 2. Journal your triggers.
 Keep a simple log: date, time, what you were feeling, what you wanted to order, what you did instead.
 You don't need to write paragraphs — a few words is enough.
 Over time, patterns emerge that are invisible in the moment.
-You might discover that 80% of your emotional orders happen on Sunday nights, or after calls with a specific person, or during the last hour of work.
+You might discover that most of your emotional orders happen on Sunday nights, or after calls with a specific person, or during the last hour of work.

 4. Build pattern awareness.
 Start paying attention to the chain of events that leads to emotional ordering.
 It's rarely just "I felt stressed, so I ordered."
 There's usually a sequence: a stressful email → scrolling social media → feeling worse → opening the delivery app → browsing → ordering.
 The earlier in the chain you can intervene, the easier it is to redirect.